OpenVotingTechnologyGroup/VoteTrackerPlus/src/vtp/README.md

 ```
 FYI - with -v4 and RCV contests, how each specific voter's ranked choice selection gets re-directed from their last place loosing candidate to their next choice candidate is printed, offering full transparency to RVC contests.
 See [../../docs/E2EV.md][E2EV.md] for more details.

+### 4.7) Pushing results

+Depending on the goals of the mock election, the local-remote repo can be pushed to the real upstream (github) repository.
+However doing so will cause the next setup-vtp-demo for this mock election to pull the now updated github repository.
+The local-remote (bare) repository is located in **/opt/VoteTrackerPlus/demo.01/local-upstream/VTP-mock-election.US.17.git**:

+% cd /opt/VoteTrackerPlus/demo.01/local-upstream/VTP-mock-election.US.17.git
+% git push origin --all

 ## 5) Development cycle

 New development should use a feature branch directly in this repo.
 New ElectionData repositories can be created at will.
 Signed commits are required in both repos.